Introduction to CascadaScript: Concurrent by Default, Sequential by Exception

 State Machines & Batch Synchronization

-To avoid this complexity, most frameworks use state machines (with chokepoints between states) or batch synchronization (parallel tasks that must all complete).
+To avoid this complexity, most frameworks use state machines (with chokepoints between states) or batch synchronization (concurrent tasks that must all complete).
 Simpler to reason about, but: 19 API calls finish in 50ms, one takes 3 seconds.
-Everything waits at the chokepoint for the slowest operation—and you still manually coordinate the convergence.
+Everything waits at the chokepoint for the slowest operation-and you still manually coordinate the convergence.

-The payoff for getting this right is enormous—optimal orchestration can cut response times in half or more.
+The payoff for getting this right is enormous - optimal orchestration can cut response times in half or more.
 But the manual complexity?
 That's where code breaks.

 What if you could skip the manual orchestration entirely?
-That's exactly what Cascada Script does.
+That's exactly what CascadaScript does.

 Let's dive into how it flips the script on async programming.

-1. ⚡ Parallel by Default
+1. ⚑ Concurrent by Default

-The most fundamental shift in Cascada is that it's parallel by default.
+The most fundamental shift in Cascada is that it's concurrent by default.
 In most languages, code runs line by line, one after the other.
 In Cascada, any independent lines of code run at the same time.

 // These three operations start at the same time, automatically!